Watch out for those sheep!

-The countdown has begun in earnest to the Call the Midwife 2019 Christmas special and we know loads about what promises to be a Christmas Day cracker.
+The Call the Midwife 2019 Christmas special is almost here and we know loads about what promises to be a Christmas Day cracker.

 The BBC has released a string of wonderful pictures including one of the midwives getting tangled up with some very naughty sheep as they visit Scotland in a bus!

 So, what happens in the Call the Midwife 2019 Christmas special?